Lauren Simpson Shows Off Amazing Body Transformation In Before-And-After Bikini Post

 No photoshop.
 No short cuts.
 No quick fixes.
 No skinny teas.
 No waist trainers.
 Just 4+ years of consistency, hard work & dedication. – My journey is far from over – I see myself as a work in progress.
 I’ve learned that the beauty isn’t in reaching your end goal, but it lies within finding your true self & being proud of your successes along the way. – Evolve.
 Learn.
 Grow.
 Change. ???? – – Learn my methods and start your own transformation! ????????????
 My next 8 week challenge intake starts on MONDAY!!
 Final days to sign up. – P.s.
 Brand new LSF APP NOW LIVE ????????????♥️???? – Link in my bio to come join us @laurensimpson ????

-This is hardly the first time that Lauren has used one of her Instagram posts to inspire her fans.
-In a previous post, she shared a striking photo of herself in which posed on a beach while wearing a white one-piece cut-out swimsuit that exposed a large surgical scar on her abdomen.
-In her caption, Lauren wrote about being confident and owning one’s imperfections.
+This is hardly the first time Lauren has used one of her Instagram posts to inspire her fans.
+In a previous post, she shared a striking photo of herself in which she posed on a beach while wearing a white one-piece cut-out swimsuit that exposed a large surgical scar on her abdomen.
+In her caption, she wrote about being confident and owning one’s imperfections.

 “I look at my body and see my scars (they form a + on my tummy),” she wrote.
 “To me, it shows my strength, resilience, and ability to overcome life’s curveballs.
 I am proud of my body for everything it’s done for me I’m bringing me back to health.”

-The post has been liked close to 30,000 times and over 550 people have commented on it.
+That post has been liked close to 30,000 times and over 550 people have commented on it.